jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_requirements.rst

-Aside from a baseline understanding of object-oriented programming in PHP (including PHP namespaces and autoloading), there are a few minimum system requirements to start using the AWS SDK for PHP.
+Aside from a baseline understanding of object-oriented programming in PHP (including PHP namespaces and autoloading), there are a few minimum system requirements to start using the |sdk-php|.

 Minimum requirements
 --------------------